Gina Lollobrigida: Italian screen star dies at 95

 The trip lasted nearly three months.
 She saw him daily - fending off pass after pass.
 To avoid the press, they often ate at cheap restaurants or in the back of his car.

-The behaviour was clearly abusive but Lollobrigida said she enjoyed the attention.
+Although the behaviour was clearly abusive, Lollobrigida said she enjoyed the attention.
 "He was very tall, very interesting," she later recalled.
 "Much more interesting than my husband."

-Before departing for Rome, Hughes presented her with a seven-year contract.
+Before she departed for Rome, Hughes presented her with a seven-year contract.
 It made it hugely expensive for any other US studio to hire her.
 "I signed it because I wanted to go home," she said.

 Hughes didn't give up.
 His lawyers pursued her as far as the Algerian desert - where she was making a film.
 Her husband was understanding about the decade-long infatuation.
 He'd even play the lawyers at tennis.